rokucommunity/rokucommunity.github.io/src/pages/whats-new/2024-01-January.md

 For contributors, here's what you need to know:
  - add the `create-vsix` tag to a PR
- - make sure inter-dependent projects all have the same branch name(like vscode-brightscript-language, roku-deploy, BrighterScript, etc...)
+ - make sure inter-dependent projects (such as `vscode-brightscript-language`, `roku-deploy`, `BrighterScript`, etc...) all have the same branch name

 GitHub Actions will auto-generate a new vsix every time you push code to the PR, and a bot will comment with instructions on how to install that vsix.